Frequently Asked Questions

 What is the procedure for accepting used oil?

-Each person who brings in used oil is required to sign the Utah household DIYer Log Sheet with his/her name, address, the date and the amount deposited.
-This log sheet is the basis for compensating household DIYer centers for the oil they collect.
+Each person who brings in used oil is required to complete an online survey listing their last name, zip code, and the amount of used oil delivered.
+This information will be used as the basis for compensating household DIYer collection centers for the used oil they collect.

 How are household DIYer collection centers compensated for their efforts?